ulfschneider/ulf.website/content/posts/2024-10-04-most-simple-tablist.md

 For accessibility reasons, the styling depends on roles and not on CSS classes.
 Please refer to [<cite> ARIA: tablist role</cite>](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tablist_role) for details.
 In this case it´s

 `role="tablist"`
-: For the overall tablist container
+: for the overall tablist container,

 `role="tab"`
-: For each tab label
+: for each tab label,

 `role="tabpanel"`
-: For the content of each tab
+: for the content of each tab.

-Inside of the tablist container, each tab is described by a `<label role="label">` for the tab label, followed by a `<div role="tabpanel">` for the tab content.
+Inside of the tablist container, each tab is described by a `<label role="tab">` for the tab label, followed by a `<div role="tabpanel">` for the tab content.
 The `<label>` wraps an `<input type="radio">`.
 The `<input>` maintains the state of the tablist, and if checked, indicates the opened tab.
 It´s an `<input type="radio">`, because checking one input must uncheck all others.

 The `input` of the first tab has the attribute `checked` to visualize the content of the first tab by default.